Get 2 Months Free When You Switch to HorizonIQ. LEARN MORE.

 Video game content is no longer about what you see while actually playing the game.
 During the past few years, more and more developers and publishers have been implementing web and mobile sites that allow users to interact with their games anytime.
 As these types of community interaction methods become more popular, Managed Hosting solutions (layered with great performance options) become important for game publishers.
 Let me explain.

-Using web content to supplement game experiences
+How is EA Sports using web content to supplement game experiences?

 EA Sports is a prime example of the trend toward supplementing game content on the web.
 Over the course of the past few years, the company has used various web systems in conjunction with its Madden and NCAA Football franchises.
 These solutions have ranged from team-building platforms that let users load teams into the game to blog pages that track happenings in online leagues and allow players to do write-ups of league games and seasons.

-The technical ramifications of web-based experiences
+What are the technical ramifications of web-based experiences?

 These types of web systems offer video game enthusiasts the ability to get involved in their games in more ways.
 For example, somebody commuting to work using public transit or on the bus to school can use a tablet or smartphone to access the mobile version of the website and interact with friends involved in the league and keep up with what is going on with teams.
 It is also the kind of thing that more developers and publishers are experimenting with in other genres.